microsoft/pxt-ev3/docs/fll.md

 ## FAQ

+### I found a bug what do I do?

+If you found a bug, please try if it hasn't been fixed yet!
+Go to https://makecode.mindstorms.com/beta and try if the bug is corrected.
+Otherwise, please open an issue at https://github.com/microsoft/pxt-ev3/issues.

 ### How do I use MakeCode with my EV3?

 * You will need to install the latest EV3 firmware on your brick.
 Instructions on how to do that are located here: https://makecode.mindstorms.com/troubleshoot.